 The US Supreme Court has declined to limit the foregoing First Amendment protections to the traditional institutional media (the boundaries of which, in any event, have become blurred with the advent of the internet).
-Thus, the same First Amendment protections have been applied to individual speakers, including bloggers.37
+Thus, the same First Amendment protections have been applied to individual speakers, including bloggers.
+[44]

 The relief available in defamation actions generally is limited to compensatory damages.
-However, although some courts 'adhere to the traditional rule that defamation alone will not justify an injunction against future speech',38 others have upheld narrowly drawn permanent injunctions against specified defamatory speech.39 The trend in the courts and in legal scholarship is towards the view that such limited prior restraint injunctions are constitutional,40 but they remain disfavoured, particularly where there are clear public policy interests at stake.
-For example, a recent effort by former President Trump's now deceased brother Robert to enforce a 2001 confidentiality agreement among Trump family members against his niece Mary to prevent her from publishing a book about the President and her family failed on the grounds that the requested prior restraint would offend public policy and, in addition, would serve no purpose because the book had already been distributed.41 vi Government action against publication
+However, although some courts 'adhere to the traditional rule that defamation alone will not justify an injunction against future speech', at the permanent injunctions against specified defamatory speech.
+The trend in the courts and in legal scholarship is towards the view that such limited prior restraint injunctions are constitutional, but they remain disfavoured, particularly where there are clear public policy interests at stake.
+For example, a recent effort by former President Trump's now deceased brother Robert to enforce a 2001 confidentiality agreement among Trump family members against his niece Mary to prevent her from publishing a book about the President and her family failed on the grounds that the requested prior restraint would offend public policy and, in addition, would serve no purpose because the book had already been distributed.
+A subsequent decision confirmed that money damages would instead be the 'proper remedy for harm springing from' breach of contract.

+Government action against publication

 US courts are generally sceptical of government actions to punish the media based on the content of their publications.
-For example, when the White House has revoked the press passes of journalists based on assertedly disruptive behaviour, federal courts have enjoined those actions from being implemented on due process grounds.42 In 2019, multiple courts held that the First Amendment was violated when individuals were blocked from accessing official government social media accounts, such as President Trump's Twitter feed when he was still in office, in a viewpoint discriminatory manner.43
+For example, when the White House has revoked the press passes of journalists based on assertedly disruptive behaviour, federal courts have enjoined those actions from being implemented on due process grounds.
+[50] In 2019, multiple courts held that the First Amendment was violated when individuals were blocked from accessing official government social media accounts, such as President Trump's Twitter feed when he was still in office, in a viewpoint discriminatory manner.
+[51] Not every social media account operated by a public official, however, is considered a government account.
+Officials have some leeway to exclude people from 'unofficial' accounts or accounts related to private activity, such as those created in connection with a political campaign.
+[52] A public official's social-media activity constitutes state action 'only if the official (1) possessed actual authority to speak on the State's behalf, and (2) purported to exercise that authority when he spoke on social media.
+The appearance and function of the social-media activity are relevant at the second step, but they cannot overcome a lack of state authority at the first.
+[54]